Call us on

-The Best Places to Visit in Africa in 2024
+The Best Places to Visit in Africa in 2026

 Exclusive expert guides and walking safaris among giants, family friendly residences and countless ways to connect culture.
-There's so much to enjoy in Africa in 2024
+There's so much to enjoy in Africa in 2026

 Written by

 Imagine travelling through Zimbabwe with a private guide, witnessing wildlife on a walking safari in Tanzania or learning crafts from local artisans in Morocco’s medinas.
-This is our ultimate list of the top places to visit in Africa in 2024, compiled by our expert travel designers.
+This is our ultimate list of the top places to visit in Africa in 2026, compiled by our expert travel designers.

-Whether you’re travelling with kids, planning a romantic honeymoon or just hoping to explore this captivating continent for the first time, here are our recommendations for an unforgettable trip to Africa in 2024.
+Whether you’re travelling with kids, planning a romantic honeymoon or just hoping to explore this captivating continent for the first time, here are our recommendations for an unforgettable trip to Africa in 2026.

 Zimbabwe

-Zimbabwe is a downright legendary destination for an African safari and is one of our top picks for 2024 wildlife adventures.
+Zimbabwe is a downright legendary destination for an African safari and is one of our top picks for 2026 wildlife adventures.
 This landlocked country is packed with national parks where you can see everything from elephants and lions to wild dogs and crocodiles.
 The camps and lodges here feel remote and exclusive: it’s a place where you’ll get the chance to connect to your surroundings without any distractions.

 In terms of national parks, you simply can’t miss Hwange (the country’s largest) and a stay at the intimate ‘Little Mak’ (Wilderness Little Makalolo), which sits in its own private concession within the park.
 Or, Mana Pools (an incredibly remote wildlife haven) where staying at Wilderness Ruckomechi Camp often results in elephant viewing without having to leave camp.
-To finish off your trip, we suggest heading to Victoria Falls.
+To finish off your luxury safari in Zimbabwe, we suggest heading to Victoria Falls.
 Here you can either enjoy a relaxing riverside retreat or adventurous activities like bungee jumping, whitewater rafting and zip lining – or a bit of both.

 While at the falls, our travel designers recommend staying at Matetsi, a luxury river lodge that’s committed to minimising its carbon footprint, supporting local communities and helping to prevent poaching.
 We also love Somalisa Acacia in Hwange National Park, which is open to all ages – making it ideal for adventurous families who are looking to take their safari experience to the next level.